opensorcerer20/quizapp/README.md

 - issue: using Text with style fontSize with either "1.2em" or "20px" caused it to crash; just use numbers I guess?
 - couldn't see a way to test random sort
 - if you get error "you probably forgot to export..." make sure you use the right import eg "import {FlipCard}..." or "import FlipCard..."
+- cant console log the "response" when fetching a file

 ## Planned future features
 (**E**)asy, (**H**)ard